JackEdTaylor/LexOPSdocs/docs/98-vignettes.md

 bookdown site.
 This vignette demonstrates how to build your own function for control_for_map(), which in this example controls for semantic similarity.</div></a>
-</br><a style="text-decoration:none;color:black;" href="vignettes/custom-data.html"><div class="code-link"><b>2) Using Data from Custom Sources: </b>The built-in variables of LexOPS are useful but not exhaustive.
+</br><a style="text-decoration:none;color:black;" href="vignettes/custom-data.html"><div class="code-link"><b>2) Using Data from Custom Sources: </b>The lexops
+dataset is useful but not exhaustive.
 Thankfully, LexOPS can work with any suitable list of features.
-For this example, we will join the Lancaster
-Sensorimotor norms to Engelthaler and
+For this example, we will join the Lancaster Sensorimotor norms to Engelthaler and
-Hills’ humour ratings, and the in-built LexOPS dataset (LexOPS::lexops).
+Hills’ humour ratings, and the lexops dataset (LexOPS::lexops).
 We can then use this to generate stimuli with a visual rating by humour interaction, controlling for length and frequency.</div></a>